PragmaticWebLimited/pragmatic-drupal7-importer/README.md

 ## Installation

 1. Add this plugin to your project with Composer: `composer require pragmaticweb/pragmatic-drupal7-importer`.
-1. If you will be working on PHPUnit tests, create a new database called `wordpress_test`.
 1. Activate the plugin as usual, and use it via WP-CLI.

+The plugin assumes a database called `wordpress_test` exists and is accessible using the credentials in your WordPress' `wp-config.php` file.
+If you will be working on PHPUnit tests, you will need to manually make sure the database exists.

 ## Development Process
 ### Contributions